mikerae/logging-in-game/README.md

   within displayScreen() when nextscreen = "game" and selectScreen() is called.
   ```
 ### Screen Flow rebuild bug 1
 The rebuild progressed well untill the screen display utilities (except button content and event listeners) were copied and ammended.
 The screen object was  undefined.
 Solution: In the setScreen funtion the 'break' instruction was replaced with 'return screen', and screen was set to receive this functions output.
 ### Display Issues
 The positioning is messed up in smaller screen sizes.
 This is caused by incomplete understanding of flex and flexbox, and mixing an older layout technique using floats and clears.
 More research is needed to gain a better understanding of these features.
 The full screen gadient is currently a background image which does not load on the  gitHub pages server.
 The gradient image was replaced with "background: liniar-gradient" to solve the issue.
 ### Functions only return one value :
 For the function sellLogs(stockProfit, SELLLOGS), I needed a fucntion which, when called by an event, would sell the current stock of logs for a profit,  increase the profit variable and decrease the logsInstock variable.
 This is not possible directly in JavaScript because a function can only return one value.
 The work-around was to combine the profit and logsInStock variables int one object "stockProfit".
 The function applied its calculations to the stockprofit.profit and stockprofit.logsInStock and returned the stockProfit object.
+### TARTGETPROFIT  became 'undefined'
+The order of function arguments was checked for when the functions were defined and when they were called.
+This solved the issue for TARGETPROFIT
+### tiles became 'undefined'
+The order of function arguments was checked for when the functions were defined and when they were called.

 ## Testing

 ### Human Feedback
 After consultation with Sarah Rae the following changes were made:
   Fonts from Google Fonts were chosen:
     "Press Start 2P"   for larger heading text
     "Orbitron" for body text
   the Welcome image was upgraded.
   the Display Screen text was placed under the image
   the Display Screen Header h1 element was removed
   the quit button under the image was removed